andyfengc/andyfengc.github.io/_posts/2017-12-19-asmx-webservice-tutorial.md

 ![](/images/posts/20171221-asmx-webservice-5.png)

-By default, json result is included in d property
+Please note that **by default, json result is included in d property**

 ### Improve endpoint: enable session state ###
 If we need session management, cache feature, pls remember our webservice class has to inherit `System.Web.Services.WebService` class